FactoryFix logo

 Best Practices for Working with Copilot

-2. Review Copilot's detailed explanations - They often contain valuable insights about candidate fit
+4. Review Copilot’s detailed assessment blurbs.
+They often contain valuable insights into why a candidate was rated a certain way.

-4. Trust but verify - While Copilot is highly accurate, always use your judgment in final hiring decisions
+6. Trust but verify.
+While Copilot is a powerful assistant, always use your professional judgment in final hiring decisions.

-Remember: Copilot is designed to handle the time-consuming parts of candidate evaluation so you can focus on interviewing and hiring the best matches for your team.
+Remember: Copilot is designed to handle the time-consuming parts of candidate evaluation, equipped with your specific guidance, so you can focus on interviewing and hiring the best talent for your team.

 Was this article helpful?